 - Understand the Additive and Subtractive Principles: Practice applying the additive and subtractive principles to construct and interpret Roman numerals.
 Pay close attention to the order of the symbols and the restrictions on the subtractive principle.

 - Break Down Large Numbers: When converting larger numbers into Roman numerals, break them down into smaller, more manageable components.
-For example, to convert 1984, you can break it down into 1000 (M), 900 (CM), 80 (LXXX), and 4 (IV).
+As an example, to convert 1984, you can break it down into 1000 (M), 900 (CM), 80 (LXXX), and 4 (IV).

 - Use Online Converters as a Learning Tool: There are many online Roman numeral converters available.
 Use these tools to check your work and to gain a better understanding of how numbers are converted.
-However, don't rely solely on converters; strive to develop your own understanding of the system.
+Even so, don't rely solely on converters; strive to develop your own understanding of the system.

 - Practice Regularly: Like any skill, proficiency in Roman numerals requires practice.
 Try converting numbers you encounter in your daily life into Roman numerals, or challenge yourself to solve simple math problems using Roman numerals.